 "I want to share something with Dave and Lisa"

-Groups, on the other hand, are defined by their membership.
-If you are talking to Dave and Lisa, and decide that Ian should be part of the conversation as well, you'll need to create a new group with Dave, Lisa and Ian, and Ian will not be able to see the history of the conversation between Dave and Lisa (although if there are key items in that conversation that Ian needs to see, they can "Share" or "Move" them into the new group).
+A multi-person conversation, on the other hand, is defined by its membership.
+If you are talking to Dave and Lisa, and decide that Ian should be part of the conversation as well, you'll need to start a new conversation with Dave, Lisa and Ian, and Ian will not be able to see the history of the conversation between Dave and Lisa (although if there are key items in that conversation that Ian needs to see, they can "Share" or "Move" them into the new conversation).

 Once you get going on Glip you'll find that the vast majority of your communication happens in the context of teams.
 Part of what makes Glip special is that you can get everything done in your team conversations.
 No need to set up a project team on a chat service to handle your communication, and then having to recreate that team in a project management tool, a calendar application, a file-sharing service, etc. With Glip you just set up your team once and you're done.

 The Teams page, accessed by clicking on Teams in the left pane, lists all of the teams in which you are a member, and allows you to create a new team or join a public team.
 Click on the name of a team to be taken to it's conversation stream.